Jump to:

 Functional assessment tools help objectively document the patient’s functional status and monitor their progress or deterioration in response to various interventions.

-Cervical Plexus Assessment Tools
+• Cervical Plexus Assessment Tools

-• Gothenburg Trismus Questionnaire (GTQ)63
+• Gothenburg Trismus Questionnaire (GTQ)

-• Eating Assessment Tool-10 (EAT-10)40
+• Eating Assessment Tool-10 (EAT-10)

-Brachial Plexus Assessment Tools
+• Brachial Plexus Assessment Tools

-• Brachial Assessment Tool (BrAT)41
+• Brachial Assessment Tool (BrAT)

-• Upper Extremity Functional Index (UEFI)42
+• Upper Extremity Functional Index (UEFI)

-Lumbosacral Plexus Assessment Tools
+• Lumbosacral Plexus Assessment Tools

-• The Lower Extremity Functional Scale (LEFS)43
+• The Lower Extremity Functional Scale (LEFS)

-• Get Up and Go Test44
+• Get Up and Go Test

-• The Michigan Incontinence Symptom Index (M-ISI)46
+• The Michigan Incontinence Symptom Index (M-ISI)

-Myenteric and Submucosal Plexus Assessment Tools
+• Myenteric and Submucosal Plexus Assessment Tools

 Laboratory studies

 There are no lab abnormalities that would suggest a cervical, brachial, or lumbosacral radiation-induced plexopathy.
 However, electrolyte abnormalities may be present in patients with chronic enteritis, secondary myenteric and submucosal plexopathy.
 Additionally, these patients may also have a positive fecal occult blood stool.
+Depending on the region of the GI system irradiated, patients may also present with labs consistent with pancreatic or hepatic dysfunction.

 Imaging

 The only way to ensure that plexopathy is due to radiation and not cancer recurrence is with imaging and ultimately biopsy if a mass or infiltration is identified.
 Magnetic resonance imaging (MRI) with and without gadolinium, preferably comparing side-to-side, is usually the initial imaging study ordered to make this determination.
-Cancer mediated plexopathy typically show contrast enhancement of a non-uniform asymmetric mass.
-With tumor involvement of the plexus (primary or metastatic), there is usually enhancement of nerve roots and T2-weighted hyper intensity, though different tumor types will have different, characteristic enhancement patterns.17,47 If MRI is negative and suspicion is high for tumor, then positron emission tomography should be ordered.17,47 If suspicion for tumor remains high, then repeating MRI and PET in 3-4 months may be indicated.
-If present, post-radiation plexopathy will typically reveal symmetric uniform swelling that may be enhanced with contrast up to several years after the last radiation treatment.48,49 Additionally, radiation fibrosis will present as low signal intensity on MRI for both T1 and T2 weighted images.
+Cancer mediated plexopathy typically shows contrast enhancement of a non-uniform asymmetric mass.
+With tumor involvement of the plexus (primary or metastatic), there is usually enhancement of nerve roots and T2-weighted hyper intensity, though different tumor types will have different, characteristic enhancement patterns, whereas radiation induced fibrosis will show low-signal intensity on T1-T2-weighted images in the tissue surrounding the nerve plexus.11,16 If MRI is negative and suspicion is high for tumor, then positron emission tomography should be ordered.If suspicion for tumor remains high, then repeating MRI and PET in 3-4 months may be indicated.
+If present, post-radiation plexopathy will typically reveal symmetric uniform swelling that may be enhanced with contrast up to several years after the last radiation treatment.

 Supplemental assessment tools

 Nerve conduction studies and electromyography (NCS/EMG) may be used to assess cervical, brachial plexus or lumbosacral plexus involvement.
-Gastric motility studies such as gastric emptying scintigraphy, wireless pH and motility capsules, stable isotope breath tests, single photon emission computed tomography (SPECT) and functional ultrasonography are some of the tests that can be used to assess the function of the migratory motor complex, but do not directly assess the enteric nervous system.
-Additionally, urodynamic studies and anorectal manometry can be used to assess the effects of the lumbosacral plexopathy on the genitourinary (GU) and gastrointestinal (GI) system, respectively.35,46,62 Video fluoroscopic swallow studies are used to evaluate swallow function.
+Gastric motility studies such as gastric emptying scintigraphy, wireless pH and motility capsules, stable isotope breath tests, single photon emission computed tomography (SPECT) and functional ultrasonography are some of the tests that can be used to assess the function of the migratory motor complex, but do not directly assess the enteric nervous system.7,11,16 Additionally, urodynamic studies and anorectal manometry can be used to assess the effects of the lumbosacral plexopathy on the genitourinary (GU) and gastrointestinal (GI) system, respectively.
+Video fluoroscopic swallow studies are used to evaluate swallow function.

 Early predictions of outcomes